itssodope01/React-ToDo-APP/README.md

 * Delete tasks from the list
 * Reset the entire task list

-The app leverages React's function-based components and state management using hooks to create a responsive and interactive user experience.
+The app leverages React's function-based components and state management using hooks such as `useState` and `useEffect` to create a responsive and interactive user experience.

 ## Features